stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

 ## Log output

-In Godot you can GD.Print your message. //TODO What does it mean?
+In Godot you can GD.Print your message.

 To view the log output, go to the **Game Studio** toolbar and click on **View**, then enable the **Output** option.